crownstone/bluenet/docs/BEHAVIOUR.md

 # Behaviour

 This document describes the Crownstones' Behaviour concept in more technical detail.
+(Note that some detail sections have been collapsed.)

 # Table of Contents
 1. [Communication API for (smartphone) applications](#api_summary)